mzahana/d2dtracker_system/docs/kalibr.md

 docker build -t kalibr -f Dockerfile_ros1_20_04 . # change this to whatever ubuntu version you want
 ```

-We can now mount the data folder in the container /data path and enter the command prompt.
+Mount the data folder in the container `/data` path and enter the command prompt.
 ```bash
 FOLDER=/path/to/your/data/on/host
 xhost +local:root